 API Design skill

 API Design is an agent skill for AI coding assistants (Claude Code, OpenClaw, Cursor, Codex).
-Production API design — REST conventions, pagination, error handling, versioning, rate limiting, authentication, idempotency, and OpenAPI specs.
+Production HTTP API design — REST conventions, pagination, error models, versioning, rate limiting, auth, and idempotency.
+Use when designing or reviewing public/internal HTTP APIs, OpenAPI contracts, pagination, error models, rate limits, auth, or idempotent write endpoints.
 Install with: npx skills-ws install api-design.

 devv1.0.0Updated